dmazin/learn-kube-hard-way-declarative/notes.md

 MAJOR VICTORY!!!
 When creating the firewall, I need to refer to the subnet CIDRs of the subnets I want to apply the firewall rule to.
 I found out how to do it dynamically!

 The subnet module outputs the created subnets.
 I used `terraform console` to play around with the returned values, and then found that I can simply use a list comprehension to loop over the outputs: `[for s in module.subnets.subnets: s.ip_cidr_range]`.

+Wee!
+I feel great.
+My firewall rules match the output in Learn Kubernetes the Hard Way.
+See commit 2bb2eaa.
+Wrapping up for the day.